rodekruis/IBF-system/interfaces/IBF-dashboard/README.md

 # IBF-dashboard: Web interface of the IBF-system

-The [dashboard](https://ibf.510.global) visuzalizes data from [IBF API](https://ibf.510.global/docs).
+The [dashboard](https://ibf.510.global) visualizes data from [IBF API](https://ibf.510.global/docs).
 It is the IBF portal's web interface.
 Users can see forecasted hazards on a map in their web browser.

 ## Getting Started